AI Exam

 - Although histological criteria do not reliably predict malignancy, about 10–15% of pheochromocytomas and paragangliomas metastasise.

-- Factors Increasing Malignancy Risk:
+Factors Increasing Malignancy Risk

-- Tumor size >5 cm (pheochromocytomas) or >4 cm (paragangliomas).
+- Tumour size >5 cm (pheochromocytomas) or >4 cm (paragangliomas).

 - Gross large vessel invasion.